m0glan/emberjs-cookbook/README.md

 # emberjs-cookbook

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is a set of scenarios and solutions that I encountered as a developer on an [Ember.js](https://emberjs.com/) project.

 ## Prerequisites